conan-io/docs/developing_packages/workspaces.rst

 work on different packages with different build systems.

 For this case, the *conanws.yml* won't have the ``generator`` or ``name`` fields.
-The installation will be done without specifying a install folder:
+The installation will be done without specifying an install folder:

 .. code-block:: bash